kurron/docker-aws-ecs-cli/README.md

 #Overview
-This project is a simple Docker image that runs the [AWS Command Line Interface](https://aws.amazon.com/cli/).
+This project is a simple Docker image that runs the [Amazon ECS Command Line Interface](https://github.com/aws/amazon-ecs-cli/).
 It saves you from having to install the required dependencies just run the command line.

 #Prerequisites